cockroachdb/docs/src/current/v24.3/manage-logical-data-replication.md

 - An `UPDATE` operation replicated to the destination cluster.
 - A cross-cluster write occurs, which means both clusters are writing to the same key.
 For example, if the LDR stream attempts to apply a row to the destination cluster where the existing row on the destination was not written by the LDR stream.

 LDR uses _last write wins (LWW)_ conflict resolution based on the [MVCC timestamp]({% link {{ page.version.version }}/architecture/storage-layer.md %}#mvcc) of the replicating write.
 LDR will resolve conflicts by inserting the row with the latest MVCC timestamp.
-When a conflict cannot apply, due to violating a foreign key constraint or schema constraint, it will be retried for up to a minute and then put in the [DLQ](#dead-letter-queue-dlq) if it could not be resolved.
+In `validated` mode, when a conflict cannot apply due to violating a foreign key constraint or schema constraint, it will be retried for up to a minute and then put in the [DLQ](#dead-letter-queue-dlq) if it could not be resolved.

 ### Dead letter queue (DLQ)